 Related Post: Your Detailed Guide for Creating a Budget

 Okay, so I’m a math nerd.
 I have an HP 10bII+ financial calculator that I am always messing around with.
 You can find a free online version of a financial calculator here.
 It lets me calculate the value of money over time.

 If I want to invest in something and I have an expected return, I can see how much money I would have in the future.
-Similarly, if I want to know how much of a return it will take to get from a certain amount of money to another amount of money given I have a specific amount of time, I can figure that out easily.
+Similarly, if I want to know how much of a return it will take to get from a certain amount of money to another amount of money, given that I have a specific amount of time, I can figure it out easily.